thoughtbot/maintaining-open-source-projects/book/04-quality.md

     file or project, indentation, and naming conventions.

 A high-level plan is key to the success of the project.
-Weak foundations can complicate updating or extending the software, which as time goes by can stall development altogether.
+Weak foundations can complicate updating or extending the software, which in turn over time can stall development altogether.

 It might seem that style feedback on style is less relevant, as an unnecessary comma or a misspelled name won’t break any feature.
-But small discrepancies give the impression of individual developers working without purpose rather than a team working together towards a common goal.
-Lack of attention to detail conveys an attitude that might permeate other aspects like readability, dependency management, and testing.
-Inconsistent style is a superficial but notable sign that people don’t care much about quality.
+But small discrepancies give the impression of individual developers working without purpose rather than a team working together toward a common goal.
+Lack of attention to detail conveys an attitude that might permeate other aspects of a project like readability, dependency management and testing.
+An inconsistent style is a superficial but notable sign that people don’t care much about quality.

 Kees Keizer and colleagues from the University of Groningen [conducted experiments] showing that if people observe a certain social norm or legitimate rule was violated, they are more likely to violate other norms or rules, causing disorder to spread.
-This effect is also known as “broken windows”: one broken window in a building is enough for increasing the chances that more will appear.
+This effect is also known as “broken windows” - one broken window in a building is enough to increase the chances that more will appear.

 [conducted experiments]:
 http://www.sciencemag.org/content/322/5908/1681.abstract